torvalds/linux/Documentation/driver-api/device-io.rst

 Introduction
 ============

-Linux provides an API which abstracts performing IO across all busses and devices, allowing device drivers to be written independently of bus type.
+GNU/Linux provides an API which abstracts performing IO across all busses and devices, allowing device drivers to be written independently of bus type.